-Ford suggests that buyers ask how much of their appraisal fee went toward the appraisal itself as opposed to an appraisal management company or appraisal services firm, where about 41% of appraisers in 2019 worked, according to the Appraisal Institute.
+Ford suggests that buyers ask how much of their appraisal fee will go toward the appraisal itself as opposed to an appraisal management company or appraisal services firm, where about 41% of appraisers in 2019 worked, according to the Appraisal Institute.

 “If you paid $1,000 and the appraisal firm kept $500 or $600, then chances are, your appraiser may not be the most qualified,” he says.

-As noted, the average cost of an appraisal nationwide is about $335, but that cost can vary depending on the complexity of the property and the area where you live, according to HomeAdvisor.com.
+As noted, the average cost of an appraisal nationwide varies between $313 and $420, but that cost can vary depending on the complexity of the property and the area where you live, according to HomeAdvisor.com.
 An appraisal in a metropolitan area can start at $600.